 This recipe was made in a moment of gluttony.
 It was the right thing to do.
 The recipe is very simple: you make a bechamel sauce, fold in ooey gooey Winnimere cheese and pour this over the par cooked pasta elbows.
 Then bake on high until the top crisps up!
 Winnimere is one sexy washed rind cheese from Jasper Hill Cellars in Vermont.
 It is wrapped in spruce bark, taking after alpine cheeses such as Vacherin Mont D’Or.
 Now is the time to consume this silky, meat, nutty wonder!
+You can sub any deliciously decadent and flavorful, funky cheese with Winnimere.
 A little cheese in this recipe goes a long way!

 Winnimere Mac and Cheese

-- 1/2 cup winnimere cheese, plus 1/4 cup for a topping (I omit the rind and eat it separately.
+- 1/2 cup Winnimere cheese, plus 1/4 cup for a topping (Sub any washed rind cheese if Winnimere is not readily available.
+I omit the rind and eat it separately.
 The rind can be overpowering in the dish)

 - 4 tablespoons unsalted butter